-It is Fall in the South.
+It is almost fall.
 After a spring of falling leaves, pollen as well as a brutal summer sun, it is time to take advantage of the cooler weather and give your vehicle a thorough exterior cleaning.
 Car paint maintenance is one of the keys to keeping your finish looking like new.
 Here is a 4-Step Fall Vehicle Finish Maintenance tips to that will go a long way toward ensuring a lasting shine.
 And don’t forget to read our 10-point Fall Care Care Guide.

 Vehicle paint often becomes contaminated with things such as tree sap, leaf stains, bird droppings, bugs and other environmental detritus that bond to the surface of your vehicle’s clear coat.
 After a time these cannot merely be washed away.
 For instance, this time of year, the falling leaves of the crepe myrtle trees can stain your finish, and eventually damage your vehicle’s finish.
 Using a clay bar to pull these contaminants out is a simple and effective form of maintenance that anyone can do at home.
 Here is a great resource on using a clay bar.

 Regular washing, combined with dirt and dust can create a network of spider-web-like swirls in your clear coat.
 Fortunately, it’s easy enough to remove swirls with a good polishing, using the right polish.
 There are cleaner-polishes out there that can do the job a clay bar does if the cleaning your vehicle needs is moderate.
 The leaning process removes wax and the polish will restore the shine.
 You can polish your vehicle by hand, but with the amount of effort required will may want to look into an electric orbital polisher.
 Polishing will fill in all the swirls and create smooth flawless finish.